Froschi1860/examination_2/README.md

 ### Install necessary packages

-NOTE: Virtual environment should be started before.
+NOTE: Virtual environment should be started before.\n

 To install all necessary packages run:
 ```